Coffee isn’t just a drink anymore. It’s a lifestyle, a hobby, and practically a religion.

 4. Mundo Novo

-Mundo Novo coffee has probably one of the most interesting histories of all the Arabica coffee varieties.
-It was a hybrid developed in the 40s by crossing Typica and Bourban coffees.
-This is comparably a very late player in the coffee industry.
+Mundo Novo coffee has one of the most interesting histories of all the Arabica coffee varieties.
+It is a hybrid that developers created in the 1940s by crossing Typica and Bourbon coffees, making it a relatively late addition to the coffee industry.

-Mundo Novo is a Brazillian classic, but it is rarely grown in the Caribbean or South America.
+Although Mundo Novo remains a Brazilian classic, farmers rarely grow it in the Caribbean or South America.

 This type of coffee is also highly resistant to disease, making it a convenient and tasty option for coffee producers and lovers.